 Deutsche Bank raises bet on Noble's US$3.5b rescue plan

-[LONDON] Deutsche Bank is doubling down on a bet that troubled commodities trader Noble Group Ltd will be able to pull off a US$3.5 billion reorganisation.
+DEUTSCHE Bank AG is doubling down on a bet that troubled commodity trader Noble Group Ltd will be able to rise from the ashes and deliver profits to creditors that back a US$3.5 billion restructuring.

-With less than a week to go before Noble shareholders vote on the debt-restructuring plan, the German lender's London office is offering to buy the company's senior unsecured bonds for 45 per cent of face value, according to a memorandum seen by Bloomberg.
-The bank says any purchases would be on behalf of itself, and that the tender process will increase support for the restructuring as any notes acquired would be committed to the restructuring.
+With less than a week before Noble shareholders vote on the debt-restructuring plan, the German lender's London office is offering to buy the company's senior unsecured bonds for 45 per cent of face value, according to a memorandum seen by Bloomberg.

-Deutsche Bank emerged as a key backer of Noble's turnaround as existing lenders shed exposure to the commodities trader.
-It was one of the initial creditors to sign onto the restructuring in March, agreeing to help provide Noble with US$600 million in trade finance and a US$100 million hedging facility.
-The German lender, along with ING Bank, held about 4 per cent of existing senior claims as at March, according to a statement at the time.
+Deutsche Bank, one of the most active backer of Noble's turnaround plan, said it was buying for its own account and would commit any bonds acquired to the restructuring.

+Creditors who back the debt-for-equity swap and provide fresh trade finance to Noble will get a more valuable package of new securities in the restructuring than those who don't.
+That creates an opportunity for Deutsche Bank to buy Noble's debt from investors who are unwilling or unable to participate in the trade finance facility.

-"Deutsche Bank is a finance provider to and active supporter of the proposed restructuring of the Noble Group," Deutsche Bank's Singapore-based spokesman Sarah Stabler said in response to questions.
+"Deutsche Bank is a finance provider to and active supporter of the proposed restructuring of the Noble Group," Deutsche Bank's Singapore-based spokeswoman Sarah Stabler said in an emailed response to questions.
 "The tender is part of Deutsche Bank's normal market making activities."

+Deutsche Bank was one of the initial creditors to sign onto the restructuring in March, agreeing to help provide Noble with US$600 million in trade finance and a US$100 million hedging facility.
+The German lender, along with ING Groep NV, held about 4 per cent of existing senior claims as of March, according to a statement at the time.

-By offering to buy more of the debt, Deutsche Bank is essentially betting that investors are underestimating the potential payoff of owning a reorganised Noble.
+By offering to buy more of the debt, Deutsche Bank is likely to increase its stake in the reorganised Noble.
 The deal, in which creditors will swap their existing holdings for equity and new debt, would hand creditors a 70 per cent ownership stake.
-Existing equity owners, including top shareholder Richard Elman, would have their stakes diluted.
+Existing investors, including top shareholder Richard Elman, would have their stakes diluted.

 Mr Elman, who started the company in 1980s Hong Kong as a small middleman to steelmakers before expanding it into a global conglomerate, has committed to vote in favour of the plan.
 The company also has irrevocable support from Abu Dhabi-based shareholder Goldilocks Investment Co and a consortium including Value Partners Ltd and Pinpoint Asset Management Ltd.

-A spokesman for Deutsche Bank in London declined to immediately comment on what it thinks it could recover on its debt holdings.
-Noble Group didn't immediately reply to request seeking comment through its external public relations representatives in Singapore.
+Noble Group didn't immediately reply a to request seeking comment through its external public relations representatives in Singapore.

 Noble is approaching the end game in its drawn-out restructuring after years of crisis, public sparring with investors and billions in losses that culminated with a March default on its debt.
 KPMG has warned that failure to secure the restructuring plan could end in a liquidation that would give creditors as little as 20 per cent of face value.